dell/omnia/docs/source/InstallationGuides/BuildingClusters/NFS.rst

   - client_share_path: Target directory for the NFS mount on the client.
 If left empty, respective ``server_share_path value`` will be taken for ``client_share_path``.

   - client_mount_options: The mount options when mounting the NFS export on the client.
 Default value: nosuid,rw,sync,hard,intr.
+For a list of mount options, `click here <https://man7.org/linux/man-pages/man8/mount.8.html>`_.

 * Nodes provisioned using the Omnia provision tool do not require a RedHat subscription to set up NFS on RHEL target nodes.